Visa policy of Lebanon: Applying for a visa

-A visitor's visa for a single entry costs $35 and for a multiple entry costs $70 for stays up to 3 months.
+A visitor's visa for a single entry costs 35 USD and for a multiple entry costs 70 USD for stays up to 3 months.
 For applicants holding a managerial or a more senior position the visa is processed at the Embassy or General Consulate of the Republic of Lebanon within 2-3 working days, for applicants holding a non-managerial position, the visa is processed between 6 and 8 weeks if approved by the Directorate General of General Security in the Republic of Lebanon.